martinbudden/MaybeCube/MC300RB/readme.md

 This is a full build, some parts can be omitted to save cost, in particular:

-* the Raspberry Pi camera (and corresponding 8mm M2 caphead bolts)
+* the Raspberry Pi Camera and corresponding 8mm M2 caphead bolts
-* the Raspberry Pi (if you don't want to run Octoprint or Klipper) and corresponding buck converter
+* the Raspberry Pi (if you don't want to run Octoprint or Klipper) and corresponding buck converter and 12mm M2 caphead bolts
+* the filament sensor
 * the Big Tree Tech relay module, if you don't want auto shut off
 * the Big Tree Tech TFT display, if you are running Octoprint or Klipper
 * I've specified a Big Tree Tech mainboard and display, you of course can use any mainboard and display you like
-* the filament sensor
 * the polycarbonate side and back panels, if you don't want to enclose your print volume for (say) printing ABS.
 Note that these panels also add rigidity to the printer.